jhsu802701/rails_from_scratch_rails5/09-12-users_lock.md

     login_user('sconnery', 'Goldfinger', false)
   end

-  test 'warning about account locking' do
+  test 'user can be unlocked by time' do
     N_WARNING.times do
       login_incorrect
     end
-    assert page.has_text?('You have one more attempt before your account is locked.') end
+    assert page.has_text?('You have one more attempt before your account is locked.')

-  test 'implements account locking' do
-    N_LOCK.times do
     login_incorrect
-    end
     assert page.has_text?('Your account is locked.')
-    login_correct
-    assert page.has_text?('Your account is locked.') end

-  test 'user can be unlocked by email' do
-    N_LOCK.times do
-      login_incorrect
-    end
-    open_email('sean_connery@example.com')
-    current_email.click_link 'Unlock my account'
-    assert page.has_text?('Your account has been unlocked successfully.') assert page.has_text?('Please sign in to continue.')
-    clear_emails # Clear the message queue
-    login_correct
-    assert page.has_text?('Signed in successfully.')
-    assert page.has_text?('You are logged in as a user (sconnery).') clear_emails # Clear the message queue end

-  test 'user can be unlocked by time' do
-    N_LOCK.times do
-      login_incorrect
-    end

     t_lock = Time.now
     t29 = t_lock + 29.minutes